vatsal51/lineGraph_infracloud/README.md

 # Line Chart with Filtering and Date Range Selection

-This is a web-based line chart application that allows you to visualize and interact with data.
-The line chart displays time-series data for various endpoints, with options for special endpoint filtering and date range selection.
+This web-based line chart application allows you to visualize and interact with data.
+The line chart displays time-series data for various endpoints, with options for special endpoint filtering and date range selection

 ## Features

 1. **Line Chart Visualization:** The application displays data as a line chart, where the x-axis represents time, and the y-axis represents the number of requests.
 Each line on the chart corresponds to a different endpoint

-2. **Special Endpoint Filtering:** You can filter the data to display only special endpoints by clicking the "Filter Special Endpoints" button.
+2. **Special Endpoint Filtering:** You can filter the data to display only special endpoints by clicking the "Filter Special Endpoints" button

 ## Design Choices

-**Chart Library:** We used the Chart.js library for creating interactive and visually appealing line charts, simplifying the development process
+**Chart Library:** I used the Chart.js library for creating interactive and visually appealing line charst, simplifying the development process

-**Date Formatting:** We employed the `date-fns` and `moment.js` libraries to handle date formatting, making it easier to parse and manipulate date values

 **Date Range Picker:** The `daterangepicker` library was integrated to allow users to select date ranges conveniently.
 The date range picker also supports specifying the date format.